webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Character-Arcs/Establishment.md

 ---
 aliases:
-  - Establishment
+- "Establishment"
 tags:
 - Compendium/CSRD/en/Character-Arcs/Establishment
 - Character-Arc
-title: Establishment
-collection: Character-Arcs
-kind: Compendium
 ---
 ## Establishment
 >You want to prove yourself as someone of importance.
 This can take many forms—socially, within your order, financially, or even romantically.